ANEMIA

 Multiple approaches to treatment might be necessary if a patient is experiencing multiple causes and effects.

 For an example.
 A CAD would fall under Hemolytic Anemia.
-With their Red Count low or dropping, with the body Retic’ing faster trying to compensate and produce more Red Cells.
+With their Red Count low or dropping due to Red Cell destruction.
+With the body Retic’ing faster trying to compensate and produce more Red Cells.

-The CADs faster Retic rate (Hemolytic Anemia Category) could over tax the bodies level of Iron or perhaps B12….even both.
+The CADs low Hgb + faster Retic rate (Hemolytic Anemia Category) could over tax the bodies level of Iron or perhaps B12….even both.
 Slowing down the Retic Rate necessary to compensate for the Hemolytic type triggered by a cold exposure, or a lowered Red Blood Cell count.

 Multiple approaches to treatment(s) and or supplements may be necessary.
-All supported by clinical testing, diagnosis, co-morbidity disease identification/ treatment, and monitoring test results on a continued basis.
+All supported by clinical testing, diagnosis, co-morbidity disease identification/ treatment, and monitoring test results on a frequent and continued basis.

 The 4 Categories of Anemia

-Aplastic – Red Cell Count is low plus Retic / Reticulocyte Count is low.
-Bone Marrow is not producing Red Blood Cells fast enough.
+Aplastic – Red Cell Count is low, plus Retic / Reticulocyte Count is low.
+Iron, Iron Stores and B12 test normal.
+Could indicate the Bone Marrow is not producing Red Blood Cells at a normal rate.

-Iron Deficiency – Red Cell Count is low plus Retic / Reticulocyte Count is low could indicate this when the body doesn’t have enough iron to make Red Blood Cells.
+Iron Deficiency – Red Cell Count is low plus Retic / Reticulocyte Count is low.
+B12 tests normal, Iron/Iron stores test low.
+Could indicate the body doesn’t have enough Iron to make Red Blood Cells.

 Pernicious – Red Cell Count is low plus Retic / Reticulocyte Count is low.
+Iron tests normal.
+B12 tests low.
 Could indicate the body doesn’t have enough Vitamin B12 to produce new Red Blood Cells fast enough.

 CADs fall into this category.
 Since the destruction of the Red Blood Cells is triggered by the Immune system, CAD is more specifically categorized as Autoimmune Hemolytic Anemia.